AnaZonia/moon_notes/Ana Did Science Today.md

 dg-publish: true
 ---
 ## 04/09, Wed - Coding chapter 1
+I have decided to do the larger weekly management on friday and saturday.
+For today, I will focus on coding.
+I am comparing the effect of random forest with optim.
+I will run random forest with each predictor, one by one, to see how it behaves, and do the same with optim.
+So now that R is done and working fine, I am going to focus on the python code:

+### Task list
+- [ ] Check for multicolinearity / check data
+- [ ] Compare Scipy Nelder-Mead with Optim
+- [ ] Hyperparameter tuning (sciopt bayesian optimization)
+- [ ] Check results with MSE instead of r squared.
+- [ ] Check the response curve with random forest as predictors are added.
+- [ ] Check MCMC with STAN (+1000 chain length is unnecessary)
+- [ ] Xboost
+- [ ] Create holdout set to test everything.
+- [ ] To check for overfitting, use learning curves - see how performance improves with sample size.
+- [ ] Check how well do Atlantic Forest results predict the Amazon

+For now, as long as we are only comparing methods, stick with 10-year, Amazon.

+Note: can build confidence values by running the model multiple times for each pixel and seeing how the results differ.
+That's probably how they did SD for CCI Biomass?

 - [ ] Falar com [[Costa, Flávia R. C.|Costa, Flavia]] - ask about evapotranspiration in the Amazon.
 If that doesn't work, talk to Sara Knox through Fiona.
+- [ ] Get running on GIC-Green and contact Tim
+- [ ] Contact collaborators in Brazil

 ## 03/09, Tue - Random forest and wrapping up Optim